Belle Wood-Comstock: Personal life

 Belle Wood-Comstock moved to California in 1908 and lived at 4671 Pasadena Are. (later N. Figueroa Ave.), Los Angeles, California.
 On June 27, 1907, in St. Joseph, Michigan, she married Dr. Daniel Delos Comstock (d.
 1948), professor of Medical Science at the College of Medical Evangelists.
 They had five children: Delos Comstock (later a doctor), Pierson Comstock, Patricia "Patty" Jane Comstock Nelson, Kenneth W Comstock and Martha Ellen Comstock Comley.

-She died on May 22, 1961, and is buried at Forest Lawn Memorial Park (Glendale).
+She died on May 22, 1961 at the age of 80, and is buried at Forest Lawn Memorial Park in Glendale, California.